AnnaMa7789/xueqima_challenge_MercadoLibre/docs/analysis.md

    Difficulty: HARD

-based on the assumption that
+Based on the assumption products with quality score lower than 25th percentile can be improved by 10%, sales increase is 189 units and revenue increase is $160,972.57. if improved by 25%, sales increase is 473 units and revenue increase is $402,431.43.

-6. **GenAI Usage**:
+**GenAI Usage**:
 Tools: deepseek
-Here is the function to Use AI to analyze listings with low quality scores and provide recommendation

 sample prompt:
-   system_prompt = '''
+>system_prompt = '''
 You are an experienced e-commerce optimization specialist for MercadoLibre.
 Your expertise is in identifying and fixing non-title related listing quality issues.